-29. RESOLUTION OF CALAMITIES
+24. RESOLUTION OF CALAMITIES

-- 29.1 All calamities are resolved immediately after trading ends, before the acquisition of civilization cards. - 29.2 Players who drew non-tradable calamity cards must retain them until the end of trading.
-Such calamities are resolved against the drawing player once trading is completed. - 29.3 Neither is tradable calamity cards revealed when drawn.
-A player who draws a tradable calamity card may trade it to another player.
-A player who receives such a calamity card in trade may in turn trade it to another player, and so on, until the trading session ends.
-There is no limit to the number of times a tradable calamity card may be traded.
-At the end of the trading session, the players who hold them reveal all calamity cards. - 29.4 A player who drew a tradable calamity card need not have traded it, but such cards cannot be held for future turns.
-Subject to 29.5, all calamities take effect on the turn in that they are drawn.
+- 24.1 All calamities are resolved after trading ends, before the acquisition of civilization cards. - 24.2 The player who holds a calamity card at the end of the trading session is the primary victim of that calamity. - 24.21 In many cases, the calamity requires the primary victim to select other players as secondary victims.
+The primary victim can not forgo this, but the player who traded a tradable calamity card to the primary victim may not be selected as a secondary victim. - 24.211 Barbarian tokens and pirate cities can not be selected as secondary victims, and are never affected by calamities. - 24.22 A player who drew a tradable calamity card need not have traded it, but such cards cannot be held for future turns.
+Subject to 24.3, all calamities take effect on the turn in that they are drawn.
 If a player retains a tradable calamity card, he becomes the primary victim of the calamity, just as though the card had been traded to him.
-When a player retains a tradable calamity that calls for secondary victims (Epidemic, Iconoclasm and Heresy, and Piracy), any other eligible player may be named as a secondary victim. - 29.5 No player may be the primary victim of more than two non-minor calamities in the same turn and one minor calamity in the same turn.
-If a player receives more than two non-minor calamities in the same turn, his non-minor calamities are shuffled together, and two are drawn at random.
-The remaining non-minor calamities received by that player are disregarded and are returned to the appropriate stack of trade cards.
-The same process is then followed with minor calamities with only one minor calamity being selected.
-There is no restriction on the infliction of secondary effects of calamities.
+When a player retains a tradable calamity that calls for secondary victims (Epidemic, Iconoclasm and Heresy, and Piracy), any other eligible player may be named as a secondary victim.